jvde-github/AIS-catcher-docs/docs/what-is-new.md

 new additions:

+- HydraSDR support
+- Debian packages will store HydraSDR and RTL-SDR libraries in /usr/lib/AIS-catcher now as DLLs instead of statically linking
 - allow multiple commands in init_seq for serial devices, separate via a comma.
 Fix issues for MacOS
 - messages from serial devices supporting AIS-catcher format can pass on warning/info and error messages via the program